-Americans assume that when they shop their personal financial information will be kept private and away from identity thieves.
-Unfortunately, that is not always the case as evidenced by the more than 4,000 data breaches that have been reported since 2005, an average of more than one a day over the last nine years.
+Americans assume that, when they shop, their personal financial information will be kept private and away from identity thieves.
+Unfortunately, that is not always the case, as evidenced by the more than 4,000 data breaches that have been reported since 2005 -- an average of more than one a day over the last nine years.
+The latest headline-making breach involving the mega retailer Target is making many of us wonder just how safe our data is.

 After data breaches occur, the burden for monitoring credit cards and recovering lost funds typically falls squarely on the affected consumers’ shoulders.
 This can cost the consumer significant time and money.
 If you think your personal information may have been stolen by cyber thieves in the Target data breach or any other data breach make sure you follow these tips: